CSE136Team7/HW3/README.md

 # Team 7
 # due 16 May 2016

-TODO:
--cache/expiration headers etc
--validation on server side
--validation on client side
--logging events
--raising exceptions when errors occur and keep track -nice error pages
--404, 500, pages etc
--don’t throw stack traces.
-How do you trap them?
-How do you only throw them during debug and not production?
--fetch new data and not all the old data and the new data.
-Could do change locally and sync without fetching the data (ajax) -minification (gulp)
--automation, pipelining (not having to ctrl c, node server.js whenever we make an edit) (heroku pipeline)
+## HW5 Description

+## Description Button

 FINISHED:
 -remove x-powered-by header
--cookie should say BookmarxTeam7=something instead of connect.sid=something -navigating to / instead of /login gives a nice redirect to login --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. will change to write to file soon -cookie is used to lookup user id, which is only associated with a session id after logging in --session is destroyed anytime a user attempts to access internal pages without a user id -add bookmark works
+-cookie should say BookmarxTeam7=something instead of connect.sid=something -navigating to / instead of /login gives a nice redirect to login --now navigating to any unknown (or /root /admin /robot) will log a message -logging occurs in console via debug.js. also writes to file with timestamp -cookie is used to lookup user id, which is only associated with a session id after logging in --session is destroyed anytime a user attempts to access internal pages without a user id -add bookmark
 -can star a bookmark and view all starred bookmarks -link the bookmark to the stored URL
 -list bookmarks in a specific folder
 -export and import
 -implement sorting
 -all button
 -confirm delete modal
 -password reset/forgot password
+-uptime of Heroku deployed version of HW5(https://cse136hw5.herokuapp.com/login) with status at pingdom(http://stats.pingdom.com/wj1nd7oq5yws) -using google analytics as well
+-fetch new data and not all the old data and the new data.
+Could do change locally and sync without fetching the data (ajax)
+-minification
+-bundling
+-some reduction of dependency size (reduce font awesome, etc) -add and remove a bookmark to a folder
+-write to local file for debug purposes (can turn off debugging easily in debug.js) -validation on server side
+-validation on client side

 To Do list:
--ajax client side
--ajax server side
--add and remove a bookmark to a folder
 -make description take more than one space delimited token

-Notes for self:
+#Notes for how to improve the site:
-Memory store: a default for express session (node dependency) to store cookies and data etc. Instead we are using express-mysql-session.
-Make sure not to revert to default at any point Reset password: a more secure way to reset passwords would be to store user emails and send them a code or link via email that they must use to reset their passwords.
+Reset password: a more secure way to reset passwords would be to store user emails and send them a code or link via email that they must use to reset their passwords.
 Since there is no notion of admin users, we can leave this feature as is without any real risk to the website, but user accounts could be fairly easily 'stolen'.
+If we wanted we could set up an automatic mail service and alter the db to require an email.
+We could generate unique codes that get sent in the email and have to be entered in with the new password.

+Partial page update: right now, when the bookmarks display updates, we update the entire bookmarks list and the server doesn't send the nav bars etc (when ajax is possible).
+In the future, we would only send the changed or added bookmarks

+Paging: in large scale (of books for a single user) eventually we would have some sort of limit for how many books can be displayed on a particular page so that we don't attempt to render an obscene number at once.
+We would determine how many the limit is (by default) by testing how many books we can load and still have the data render quickly enough.
+Options would be included to allow the user to view more bookmarks at once but knowing it will slow the page.

+#Member contributions

+Bhavik:

+Balkrishna:

+Brian:

+Constance:

+Max:

+Sachi:
+database backend - created database sql schema and some dummy data to test with, useful queries sessioning - got it up and running and changed headers/cookie names to be app specific some redirects and debug messages - site would display "please use back button" on unknown urls confirm delete - modal to confirm delete reset password/forgot password - functionality and html page to support reset/forgot password some styling - html/css some logging/user analytics - debug.js log to file, making error messages readable throughout code other various additions, debugging, merging, cleanup, version control tasks